Nehal Abu-Lail, Ph.D.

 - B.S., Chemical Engineering - Jordan University of Science & Technology, Irbid Jordan - 1996

-- 2007 - ONR Travel Grant to present a paper at the AVS 54th Annual meeting held in Seattle
+- 2007 - Office of Naval Research travel grant to present a paper at the 54th American Vacuum Society annual meeting held in Seattle, WA

 - 2004 - Sigma Xi PhD Research Award/ WPI for excellence in Ph.D. dissertation